KasMedia Logo

 This will be argued in a three-part series.

 Part one covers the history of money and its core properties according to a good’s salability and unforgeable costliness.
-As shown, Proto-monies.
 The latter half presents a mathematical breakdown of Kaspa’s on-chain data to show how KAS will eventually surpass the stock-to-flow ratio of BTC.
 By doing so, we prove how KAS will become the hardest money in history and, therefore, the best store of value.
 Moreover, I argue how Kaspa follows a positive techno-economic feedback loop, ensuring self-adjustive systems.

 Part two covers the history of proof-of-work and how it attempts to create the next form of salable money after metallic commodities (such as gold and silver).
 Moreover, it argues that proof-of-work blockchains, such as Bitcoin and Litecoin, cannot function as a medium of exchange due to their inability to scale and achieve salability across space.
 Kaspa solves this problem with blockdag ordering and expanding the physical limits of proof-of-work, creating the best medium of exchange and unit of account, and solving the Money Trilemma.